manozzing/Learned-1-D-advection-solver-with-grid-spacing-physics/README.md

 # Learned 1D advection solver

 ## Introduction
-This repository is a supplementary to the manuscript "**Learned 1-D advection solver to accelerate air quality modeling**."
+This repository is a supplementary to the manuscript "**Learned 1-D advection solver to accelerate air quality modeling** (https://arxiv.org/abs/2211.03906)."
 Basically this repository contains Julia codes in Jupyter Notebook to emulate L94 advection scheme in 1-D.

 The aims of this project include: